carbon-design-system/ibm-products/docs/guides/publishing-releases.md

     ```
     :ibm-products::ibm-products::ibm-products::ibm-products::ibm-products::ibm-products::ibm-products:

-    Hi everyone! :wave: We are happy to announce the release of Carbon for IBM Products v2.44.0!
+    Hi everyone! :wave: We are happy to announce the release of `@carbon/ibm-products` v2.47.0!
 This release comes with a bunch of new features, along with our usual bug squashing!

     New features and fixes include:
     - Optional custom component to row header in Data SpreadSheet